ibrikk/ros-with-docker-simple-pub-sub/README.md

 This script creates a ROS node named talker that publishes a "hello world" message with the current time to the chatter topic at 1 Hz.

-### 8. Find the IP address of your Docker machine.
+### 8. Find the WI-FI IP address of your Docker machine.
 Our port will be 11311:
 ```
-hostname -I
+ifconfig
 ```

 This command displays the IP address of the Docker machine.